SymbiFlow/symbiflow-website/source/md/season-of-docs.md

 The following are conditions that result in automatic rejection:

  * Group project proposed.
 Google has specified that groups MAY NOT participate.
 Individuals only.
- * Proposer is not a student.
-Google has specified this as a requirement of the GSoC program.

 # How to ask for help